taras-git/ttr_js/readme.txt

 	- all elemets (buttons, links ets) that are used in the testcase;
 	- all functions that are used in the testcase

-Testcases are described in separate classes(i.e: CollectAgentInfoTest.spec.js) Testcases use pages (i.e: CollectAgentInfoPage.po.js) to communicate with corresponded page/element
+Testcases are described in separate "spec" classes(i.e: homeTest.spec.js) Testcases use "po"(page object) pages (i.e: homePage.po.js) to communicate with corresponded page/element